Yellow-crowned night heron

-The yellow-crowned night heron (Nyctanassa violacea), is one of two species of night heron.
+The yellow-crowned night heron (Nyctanassa violacea) is one of two species of night heron in the genus Nyctanassa.
 Unlike the black-crowned night heron, which has a worldwide distribution, the yellow-crowned is restricted to the Americas.
-It is known as the bihoreau violacé in French and the pedrete corona clara in Spanish.
+It is known as the bihoreau violacé in French and the pedrete corona clara or yaboa común in some Spanish-speaking countries.